An agent of HOPE in Rwanda

 The College of Business hosted an Internship Spotlight event to highlight internship experiences.
 Click here to read about the evening and students' takeaways from it.

-As part of its commitment to social responsibility, the School of Business is committed to service-oriented projects, such as taking on real-world case studies as part of the business curriculum.
+As part of its commitment to social responsibility, the College of Business is committed to service-oriented projects, such as taking on real-world case studies as part of the business curriculum.
 Rather than doing these studies out of a textbook, for instance, classes will offer consulting services to a business in the community.

 Such class projects achieve a twofold purpose: They provide students with the opportunity to apply what they've learned in class to a tangible business scenario, and the client benefits from the expertise of a team and avoids the substantial cost of hiring a consulting firm.